 The engagement with the youth -of ages 13-18- happened at the Lodokejek Parish where over 400 youth eagerly gathered ready to learn something new.
 The number of participants who had been anticipated was over 600, but this was affected by community fights in the surrounding areas.

 Fr.
 Matambura got the session underway when he introduced the Society of Jesus, the African Jesuit AIDS Network and AHAPPY to the participants.
-He explained the work Jesuits undertake in Africa, the history of AJAN and its work, motivation and the AHAPPY programme which is meant for the integral development of youth.
-He described its dynamics, philosophy and importance in character formation.
+He explained the work Jesuits undertake in Africa, the history of AJAN, motivation and its work, and the AHAPPY programme which is meant for the integral development of youth.
+He described its dynamics, philosophy and importance in the character formation of young people.
 Fr.
 Matambura made it clear that AHAPPY requires at least five full days of training for effective administration.
 He also inspired the youth to strive to grow integrally notwithstanding the challenges they face day-to-day and called on them to be the change they will want to see in their society.
 “My colleagues will take you through part of topics of AHAPPY, but we hope that in the future we will find time to continue to share ideas”, he ended.

 Pascalia took the youth into a deeper engagement about the social challenges they must work to overcome to make their society a better place to live.
 Among these is peace and personal development.
 She emphasized that each one has a role to play to make the society better.

 On the other hand, Caleb Mwamisi took the young people through “sexuality, understanding emotional changes and how to get the mind ready for the journey of life”.
 He explained to the youth why changes they have gone through are only normal and why it is important to understand and appreciate oneself.
 Issues such as peer pressure were discussed as was the need to make up one’s mind about making cool decisions.
 Life is all about decisions, and every decision one makes impacts on them, and the community as well.